Employment Appeal Tribunal Solicitors - Legal Represention

 - To make an application for examination of the Registrars’ order: not more than five days from the date of the order

 - To make an application for leave to appeal to the Court of Appeal: not more than fourteen days from the date of receipt of the written order

 The time limit for applying for Review of an Employment Appeal Tribunal Order is 14 days from the date of the Order.

-Our solicitors deal exclusively in employment matters and are able to pursue or negotiate claims and can provide representation anywhere in the United Kingdom.
-If you would like to talk confidentially to an experienced solicitor just use the helpline, email or complete and send the contact form.
+Our Employment Appeal Tribunal solicitors deal exclusively with employer/employee matters and are able to pursue or negotiate claims and can provide representation anywhere in the United Kingdom.
+If you would like to talk confidentially to an experienced solicitor just use the helpline.